£41.80 - £55.00 Includes booking fee

 Channeling a lyrical cynicism that touches on young-professionals and provincial clichés, their debut EP "Winter Nets" - recorded with producer Dave McCracken (Ian Brown, Depeche Mode, Florence + The Machine) - serves as a darkly humorous introduction to their weird world.

-With influences ranging from indie pioneers Pavement, through to 90s post punk also-rans The Family Cat, Sports Team have spent 2017 cutting through the ranks of London’s live scene.
-Now, with a stockpile of completed tracks, tightly crafted live show and growing legion of fans, Sports Team are set to enter 2018 as one of the country’s most exciting and important discoveries.
+With influences ranging from indie pioneers Pavement, through to 90s post punk also-rans The Family Cat, Sports Team have cut through the ranks of London’s live scene and become one of the country’s most exciting and important discoveries.

 Sports Team tour dates